Warning! The trailer and content of South Park: The Fractured But Whole is rated 18. It contains humour and language some may find offensive.

 When is South Park The Fractured But Whole released in the UK?

-Which platforms will it be available on?
+Which platforms is it available on?

 The platform situation for The Fractured But Whole is a standard affair: PC, PlayStation 4 and Xbox One.
-There will be standard editions and deluxe editions, which you can preorder a little further down the page, but it’ll be frustrating to South Park fans who are still gaming on PS3 or Xbox 360.
+There will be standard editions and deluxe editions, which you can buy a little further down the page, but it’ll be frustrating to South Park fans who are still gaming on PS3 or Xbox 360.